malkstik/malkstik.github.io/_projects/ZenGardener.md

 ---
 title: "Zen Gardener"
+excerpt: "**Relevant skills: Eagle, SolidWorks, STM32-Nucleo, Embedded Control, Mechanical Design**
-excerpt: "The Zen Gardener is a 2D-plotter that actuates a magnet to draw contours in sand.
+The Zen Gardener is a 2D-plotter that actuates a magnet to draw contours in sand.
 This project was completed for ME507:Mechanical Control System Design at Cal Poly SLO "
 collection: projects
 ---